Pekka Kuusisto – conductor

 Where to watch

-For audiences in the UK, tickets will be available via TicketCo.
-Your confirmation email will provide you a unique link to watch the stream
+For audiences in the UK, tickets are available via TicketCo.
+Your confirmation email will provide you a unique link to watch the stream.
+Please note that you can only watch this stream in the UK

 Will it be available after broadcast?